 - The gasket shall be located correctly to ensure full sealing as indicated in the drawing.
-For example – a gasket on the tube-sheet of an exchanger needs to be located so that the outer periphery of gasket matches with OD of tube-sheet at all points.
+For example – a gasket on the tube sheet of an exchanger needs to be located so that the outer periphery of the gasket matches the OD of the tube sheet at all points.

 - Examine the gasket in advance and ensure that it is free from defects.